Halifax Share Dealing Review

 "In my experience, the website is prone to crashes and error messages, particularly when setting up an account."

-For investors who wish to share trade via the web or active traders looking for more tools and research, I would recommend either Interactive Brokers or IG.
+For investors seeking further research material and chart tools, or active traders looking for live prices and lower FX fees, I would recommend either Interactive Brokers, Saxo, or IG.

 Education